 Check inspection ports in drain fields if applicable.

 Make sure the absorption area is the appropriate distance from well.

 Make a sketch of the system.

 Provide a written report after the inspection.

 Submit title transfer paperwork to the county (if applicable).

-If you live in Boulder, Adams, Weld, Jefferson, or Larimer County, we would be more than happy to thoroughly inspect the septic system on your new property!
+If you live in Adams, Weld, Jefferson, or Arapahoe County, we would be more than happy to thoroughly inspect the septic system on your new property!
 Give us a call at (303) 720-0401 or contact us on our website to schedule your real estate septic inspection today.